chiskas2/333-RGB-LED-MiniCube/README.md

     C          C          C
     R----------R----------R----------

 Do not snip off the last protruding legs!
+These will be soldered to the PCB later (so the diagram is tilted 90 degrees.. sorry about that).
 Then bend the common Cathode pin above the others (no shorts!) and in the other direction.
 (Ofc connect all Cathodes in the same row together).